 James Oatway, 2020.
 Picture: Wikus de Wet.

-James Oatway is a South African photojournalist currently with Reuters in Johannesburg, South Africa.
+James Oatway is an editor, newsroom leader and photojournalist based in Johannesburg, South Africa.

-Oatway grew up in Phalaborwa, a small copper mining town in Limpopo, South Africa.
 He graduated from Rhodes University with a Bachelor of Journalism degree in 2000.
-His photographic work has predominantly revolved around themes of social inequality and people affected by conflict.
+His photographic work has predominantly revolved around themes of social inequality, migration and people affected by conflict.
+He has covered major international stories around Africa, the Middle East, Afghanistan and Haiti.

 He was the former Chief Photographer and Picture Editor of the Sunday Times newspaper (2015) before leaving to pursue a career as a freelancer.

 On 18 April 2015, during a wave of xenophobic violence, he photographed the murder of a Mozambican migrant by South African men.
 The man’s name was Emmanuel Sithole and the images of his death sparked outrage and made international headlines.
-The army was deployed and mass demonstrations were held across the continent.
+The South African army was deployed to quell the violence and mass demonstrations were held in the region.